-Hackers from China have repeatedly attacked The New York Times and The Wall Street Journal, the media organizations said.
+Hackers from China have repeatedly attacked The New York Times and The Wall Street Journal, the US media organizations said Thursday.

 The New York Times said the persistent attacks over the past four months coincided with its report into the possibility that the family of Chinese Premier Wen Jiabao had accumulated a multi-billion dollar fortune.
 It also said the hackers used methods "associated with the Chinese military" to target the emails of the report's writer.

 A statement from the Journal's parent company, Dow Jones & Co, said the newspaper's computer systems had been infiltrated for the purpose of monitoring "the Journal's coverage of China, and are not an attempt to gain commercial advantage or to misappropriate customer information."

 Paula Keve, the chief spokeswoman for Dow Jones, said the company had just finished upgrading its network security system.